angelhumano/google_analytics_cert_capstone/README.md

 - Users who manually log their weight data have a lower median weight than those who sync their weight from other devices.

-These insights can provide valuable information to inform Bellabeat App marketing strategy and product improvement opportunities.
+These insights can provide valuable information to inform Bellabeat App's marketing strategy and product improvement opportunities.
 By analyzing user activity and sleep patterns, interaction with its app, and potential subpopulations within the dataset, Bellabeat can refine its marketing strategies to boost user engagement and maximize app usage.